wolfSSL/wolfAsyncCrypt/README-async.md

 The async crypt simulator is enabled by default if the hardware does not support async crypto or it can be manually enabled using `#define WOLFSSL_ASYNC_CRYPT_TEST`.

 ## Design

-Each crypto alorithm has its own `WC_ASYNC_DEV` structure, which contains a `WOLF_EVENT`, local crypto context and local hardware context.
+Each crypto algorithm has its own `WC_ASYNC_DEV` structure, which contains a `WOLF_EVENT`, local crypto context and local hardware context.

 For SSL/TLS the `WOLF_EVENT` context is the `WOLFSSL*` and the type is `WOLF_EVENT_TYPE_ASYNC_WOLFSSL`.
 For wolfCrypt operations the `WOLF_EVENT` context is the `WC_ASYNC_DEV*` and the type is `WOLF_EVENT_TYPE_ASYNC_WOLFCRYPT`.

 A generic event system has been created using a `WOLF_EVENT` structure when `HAVE_WOLF_EVENT` is defined.
 The event structure resides in the `WC_ASYNC_DEV`.

-The asyncronous crypto system is modeled after epoll.
+The asynchronous crypto system is modeled after epoll.
 The implementation uses `wolfSSL_AsyncPoll` or `wolfSSL_CTX_AsyncPoll` to check if any async operations are complete.

+## Hardware

+Supported hardware:

+* Intel QuickAssist with QAT 1.6 or QAT 1.7 driver.
+See README.md in `wolfcrypt/src/port/intel/README.md`.
+* Cavium Nitrox III and V. See README.md in `wolfcrypt/src/port/cavium/README.md`.

 ## API's